Buffalo River Trail Crew

 You should bring your “10 essentials”, water containers (2-3L), creek-wading shoes, work gloves, safety glasses, and a day pack to carry all your stuff.
 We are generally working in areas open to hunting so having some blaze orange clothing is a good idea.
 In any case, avoid deer or elk-colored attire.

 There is space around the ranch house for tents and a limited number of truck-mounted campers and trailers but with no utility hookups.
-There might be limited shared sleeping areas available in the house or on the covered patio.
+There might be limited shared sleeping areas available on the covered patio.
 Potable water is available.
 There are a number of cabins, B&Bs and campgrounds in the area if you want something else.

 We have use of a pretty well-equipped kitchen and there is an option to participate in our group meals.
 The cost is $5/day (3 meals) and must be arranged at least a week in advance.
 Breakfast is generally a selection of hot and cold cereals, bagels, fruit, juice, and coffee.
 Lunch is sandwiches (PB&J or ham/turkey with a variety of cheeses and condiments), chips, and snacks.
 Dinner varies.
 Some people will cook, everyone else washes dishes.
 We regularly accommodate vegetarians.
 Please bring reusable storage containers for your lunch.
 The ranch house has all the eating utensils (cup, bowl, plate, spoon, fork, knife) that we’ve needed.